wlicb/AR-Note/C# Tutorial.md

  6. Omitting the type declaration:
  _var <identifer> = <value>;_
   * Can be used when the data type is clearly mentioned in the statements.

+ Building a Graph

+ 1. Prefabs:
+ * Create an object and drag it into the project window to create a prefab.
+ * The prefab scene can be accessed by the "Open Prefab" button.
+ * Prefabs are handy ways to configure game objects and it is useful to change asset of all instances of the prefab in the same way by changing the prefab asset.

+ 2. Instantiating Prefabs:
+ _Instantiate(Prefab)_
+ * This will result in an instance being added to current scene.

+ 3. Changing position:
+ _<Instance>.localPosition = Vector3.<vector>_
+ * "localPosition" is similar to "localRotation".
+ * "Vector3" is a 3D vector to be input to "localPosition".
+ * Moving the object along x axis without changing other coordinates can be realized by "right".

+ 4.